Which Power and Size of Binocular Should I Choose?

 For astronomy, a 10x50 or 12x50 is best to see faint objects.

-For hunting, an 8x42 works for most hunting or 10x42 for longer range hunting is better.
+For hunting, an 8x42 works for most hunting purposes, but for longer range, a 10x42 may be more useful.

 BY COST:

-Lower - A compact binocular is the most economical and corresponds to anything below 42mm.
-Also a monocular is a great choice.
+Lower budgets - A compact binocular is the most economical choice.
+Compact binoculars are typically anything below 42 mm.
+You may also want to consider a monocular for a cost-effective solution.

-Higher - The higher power and size is most expensive, but has the highest light gathering ability.
+Higher budgets - Binoculars with higher powers and sizes are more expensive, but they offer the highest light-gathering ability.

 Thank you!